What is Lemon Balm Extract?

 Lemon balm extract powder comes from the lemon balm plant, alternately known as balm mint and scientifically known as Melissa officinalis.
 It is an organic form of the mint plant that grows all over the world.

 Lemon balm was initially used as a tonic in Hellenic Greece.
 It was later introduced in Europe and used prominently in the Middle Ages, where it was extracted as an elixir that was applied to sores and flesh wounds or prescribed for fevers and headaches.
 In traditional and alternative medicine, lemon balm has been brewed as a tea to provide a slight calming effect.

 Lemon balm extract powder offers a concentrated form of the herb, presenting a potential wide range of beneficial effects.

-Lemon balm extract is most powerful as a mood booster.
-Much of that comes from how it interacts with gamma-aminobutyric acid, or GABA.
+Many of Lemon Balm's benefits comes from how it interacts with gamma-aminobutyric acid, or GABA.
 GABA is a neurotransmitter in the central nervous system responsible for inhibiting excited neurons throughout the nervous system.
 In other words, it is the brain’s primary response to stress.

 GABA allows for smooth communication between the brain and the nerves even during times of mental or physical duress.
 Instead of directly supplementing GABA, lemon balm inhibits GABA transaminase, the organic chemical that blocks GABA.

 Even aside from augmenting GABA production, lemon balm has been found to contain complex chemical compounds that may soothe muscles and nerves.
 Eugenol, for instance, has potentially been shown to relax muscle tissue, which eases tension and prevents the involuntary tightening of muscles.

 Lemon balm has traditionally been used to support normal sleep.
-Studies have yet to single out it’s potential sleep benefits, but some sources point to terpenes, organic compounds in the herb that provide a soothing, numbing effect.
+Studies have yet to single out it’s potential sleep benefits, but some sources point to terpenes, organic compounds in the herb that can provide a soothing, numbing effect.
 This can combine with GABA’s tendency to quiet the mind before sleep.